spruceid/spruceid.dev/docs/homepage.md

   and localization controls, and other next-generation features that Web3 developers will soon forget how hard it not to have yet.

-Our goal is to make Spruce ID useful, open, and versatile, which drives our design of each component to be modular and just complex enough to do the heavy lifting for a wide range of use cases.
+Our goal is to make SpruceID useful, open, and versatile, which drives our design of each component to be modular and just complex enough to do the heavy lifting for a wide range of use cases.
 For example:

 #### Authenticity for NFT Creators
 Rebase contains a wide range of verification flows that authenticate users and